Azure/azurehpc/experimental/cc_slurm_pyxis_enroot/readme.md

 cyclecloud project upload <locker>
 ```

-Edit Cluster configuration in portal (or using a cluster json parameter file), to add this spec to your cluster (i.e add cluster-init project to your compute nodes)
+Edit Cluster configuration in portal (or using a cluster json parameter file), to add this spec to your cluster (i.e add cluster-init project to your scheduler and compute nodes).
 See in the CC Portal Edit-->Advanced-Settings, under Software.